steffitan23/cubstart-website/src/hw/web/hw2.md

 ### Question 5.
 Add a link to your favorite social media account to the text "here".
 _Still remember what anchor tags (a) are?
 How do we use them within a paragraph tag (p)?_

-## Viewing Your Site

-Want to see what your site looks like in a web browser?

-Double click on the **index.html** file and it should open your page on your default browser!

-If you're viewing your site while you're still making edits, you can refresh the page to see your changes.

-_This will be super useful when doing the CSS part!_

 ## Browser Developer Tools

 We touched on this a little during lecture, but you should try experimenting with browser developer tools a lot more.
 They help a lot when you're making your own projects, for debugging.

 ### How to access Browser Developer Tools
-Double click on the **index.html** files and it should open your page on your default browser.
+Open your page on a browser by double clicking on the **index.html** file, if you haven't already done so.

+Right-click anywhere on the page and click **"Inspect"**.

+You can also use a keyboard shortcut.
 In most browsers, the keyboard shortcut is **Ctrl + Shift + I (macOS: ⌘ + ⌥ + I)** to pull up the developer tools.
 For Internet Explorer and Edge, hit **F12** instead.

-You can also right-click anywhere on the page and click **"Inspect"**.

 Your browser window should now look something like this: